tayna-so/hex-tools/README.md

 Hi.
-This is my fisrt project on github.
+This is my first project on Github.